DhirazX/OCRcompiler/README.md

 # OCR_Compiler
 __OCR_Compiler__ is a web application designed to streamline the process of working with handwritten code.
-Leveraging the power of Optical Character Recognition (OCR) tech- nology, this project aims to bridge the gap between analog and digital programming by enabling users to scan handwritten code, convert it to editable text, prettify the code, and ultimately compile it
+Leveraging the power of Optical Character Recognition (OCR) technology, this project aims to bridge the gap between analog and digital programming by enabling users to scan handwritten code, convert it to editable text, prettify the code, and ultimately compile it.

 # Installation
 <sub><sup>__Note__: This project uses the Flask framework written in Python.
 So you need a python interpreter on your system.</sup></sub>